shivam091/rails_bootstrap_form/README.md

 </div>
 ```

-You can set `switch` option to `true` if you want check box to look like switches.
+You can set `switch: true` option if you want check box to look like switches.

 ![check_box_switch](https://github.com/shivam091/rails_bootstrap_form/assets/7858927/20c493ce-7f2c-4ac9-a854-e1520cae6a54)